+5A.
+The undertaker must complete the highway works identified as Works No. 8A in schedule 1 (authorised development) in accordance with appendix 1 to the design approach document prior to occupation of plot 16 or such alternative later stage or event as agreed by the relevant highway authority in writing provided that completion of the highway works by such alternative later stage or event is not likely to give rise to any materially new or materially different significant effects on the environment that have not been assessed in the additional environmental statement or in any updated environmental information.

 Detailed design approval

-— The details of each phase of the authorised development (with the exception of the highway works which are governed by requirements 4 and 5 and Schedules 19 and 20 (protection of interests)) must be in accordance with the design and access statement (Document 6.9).
-The design and access statement can be reviewed and updated by the undertaker in agreement with the local planning authority.
+— Save for that phase comprising plot 16, the details of each phase of the authorised development (with the exception of the highway works which are governed by requirements 4 and 5 and Schedules 19 and 20 (protection of interests)) must be in accordance with the design and access statement (Document 6.9).
+The design and access statement can be reviewed and updated by the undertaker in agreement in writing with the local planning authority.

+(1A) The details of that phase comprising plot 16 must be in accordance with the design approach document (Document MCO 5.3).
+The design approach document can be reviewed and updated by the undertaker by agreement in writing with the local planning authority.

 The details of each phase must include details of the following where they are located within that phase—